 It’s interesting, before making my own, I used to buy a brand from a small Colorado company that used locally grown beets and thought they were the best!
 Upon conducting a taste test of ours vs. theirs, I was stunned to find that the brand I used to love fell short on the flavor scale compared to our home made.
 I’m impressed In other words…Greg and my pickled beets kick butt with an end result of a great sweet and tangy combination.
 I also like that our beets have a slight crunch as opposed to being mushy.

 Let’s take a look.
-This is a basic old fashioned pickled beet recipe from the Ball Blue Book Guide To Preserving … with some tweaks from two family recipes.
+This is a basic old fashioned pickled beets recipe from the Ball Blue Book Guide To Preserving … with some tweaks from two family recipes.
 For your convenience, I’ve included an affiliate link to the book about canning.